nodemcu/nodemcu-firmware/docs/modules/rmt.md

 #### Parameters
 - `gpio` The GPIO pin number to use.
 - `bittime` The bit time to use in picoseconds.
 Only certain times can be handled exactly.
 The actual set time will be returned.
 The actual range is limited -- probably using 100,000 (0.1&micro;S) or 1,000,000 (1&micro;S).
+The actual constraint is that the interval is 1 - 255 cycles of an 80MHz clock.
 - `options` A table with the keys as defined below.

 ##### Returns